-It’s generally recommended that no alcohol should be consumed for 24 hours before getting a tattoo.
-There are multiple reasons why drinking alcohol before getting a tattoo can cause problems:
+It’s generally recommended that no alcohol should be consumed for 24 hours before getting a tattoo, and there are multiple reasons why:

 Alcohol Thins Your Blood

-Although you’re never going to end up dying from blood-loss simply by getting tattooed after a heavy drinking session, there are a couple of problems that can be caused by the thinner blood when being tattooing.
+Although you’re never likely to end up dying from blood-loss simply by getting tattooed after a heavy drinking session, there are a couple of problems that can be caused by the thinned-out blood when being inked.
 These issues include:

 Visibility – The thinner the blood, the easier it’s going to be for it to leak out of the tiny puncture wounds caused by a tattooing needle.
-This excess blood is going to pool over your skin and make it much more difficult for your artist to accurately tattoo where he needs to.
+This excess blood is going to pool over your skin and make it much more difficult for your artist to wipe the area while accurately tattooing where he needs to.

-Ink Dilution – Excess blood being pumped to the tattoo area can cause more blood to mix with the ink.
-This process can thin/dilute the ink, which can result in your tattoo looking faded and washed out.
+Ink Dilution – Excess blood being pumped to the tattooed area can cause more blood to mix with the ink.
+This process can thin/dilute the ink, which in turn can result in your tattoo looking faded and washed out.

 Any subsequent continuous/heavy bleeding could also potentially flush recently tattooed ink back out of the area, making your tattoo look patchy and faded once healed.

 Walking into a tattoo studio heavily intoxicated could potentially be the biggest mistake of your life.
-Remember that you are about to make a decision that will keep with you for an entire lifetime.
+Remember that you are about to make a decision that will keep with you for eternity.

 The vast majority of tattoo artists will refuse your tattoo request on the spot if they have any suspicions whatsoever that you may be intoxicated as you enter the studio.

-Not only can you not legally sign the consent form/liability waiver that all tattoo shops require, but you could also be greatly damaging a tattoo shop’s reputation should anybody find out that the studio is tattooing intoxicated customers (on the other hand, they should never knowingly do this anyway).
+Not only can you not legally sign the consent form/liability waiver that all tattoo shops require, but you could also be greatly damaging a tattoo shop’s reputation should anybody find out that the studio is tattooing intoxicated customers.

-Intoxicated customers can cause many problems for a tattooing artist, not in the least down to the fact that alcohol naturally makes people much more fidgety and decreases their ability to be able to sit very still for long periods of time - this can be very distracting to the artist and could degrade the quality of work done on the tattoo.
+Intoxicated customers can cause many problems for a tattooing artist.
+Not in the least down to the fact that alcohol naturally makes people much more fidgety, and decreases their ability to sit still for long periods of time.
+This can be very distracting to the artist and could degrade the quality of work.

-Of course, when you go into a studio drunk and fidget through a session while being a general distraction to the artist, you’re naturally going to march into the studio the next day complaining about the sub-par work done on your body while complaining about the lack of skill from the artist, which will be completely down to no fault of their own.
+Of course, when you go into a studio drunk and fidget throughout an entire session while being a general distraction to the artist, you’re naturally going to be wanting to march into the studio the next day complaining about the sub-par work done on your body while complaining about the lack of skill from the artist – which will be completely down to no fault of their own.

-This can ruin an artist’s reputation so be considerate and think of the bigger picture before thinking about getting a tattoo after drinking alcohol.
+This can ruin an artist’s reputation, so be considerate and think of the bigger picture before thinking about getting a tattoo after consuming alcohol.

 General Mood When Being Tattooed

-Getting a tattoo while fighting a hangover is not pretty (especially if it’s a long session).
-Not only may you feel ill/sick at times during the day, you may also have headaches, feelings of tiredness and other less than optimal side-effects.
+Getting a tattoo while fighting a hangover is not pretty, especially if it’s a long session.
+Not only may you feel ill/sick at times during the day, but you may also have headaches, feelings of tiredness, and other less-than-optimal side-effects.

-This self-infliction makes your whole tattooing experience a lot less of a positive experience, and can become a burden on your tattoo artist if you’re constantly moaning to him all day complaining about how awful you feel.
+This self-infliction makes your whole day at the studio a lot less of a positive experience, and can become a burden on your tattoo artist if you’re not completely coherent.

-The best advice I can give is to ensure that you always turn up to the tattoo parlour in the best and clearest state of mind possible, with a relaxed and refreshed mental state with a good night’s sleep behind you.
+The best advice I can give is to ensure that you always turn up to the studio in the best and clearest state of mind possible, with a relaxed and refreshed mental state with a good night’s sleep behind you.